spiceai/docs/spiceaidocs/docs/features/local-acceleration/index.md

 pagination_prev: null
 ---

 Datasets can be locally accelerated by the Spice runtime, pulling data from any [Data Connector](/data-connectors) and storing it locally in a [Data Accelerator](/data-accelerators) for faster access.
-Additionally, the data is kept up to date in realtime, so you always have the latest data locally for querying.
+Additionally, the data can be configured to be kept up to date in realtime or on a refresh schedule, so you always have the latest data locally for querying.

 ## Benefits